harsifatsingh/CheckMate-AI/README.md

 - **Two-human mode** (in CLI or GUI)
 - Drag-and-drop piece movement in the GUI, including move highlighting.

-The AI is powered by a Minimax search with Alpha-Beta pruning (or a simpler algorithm if you prefer).
+The AI is powered by a Minimax search with Alpha-Beta pruning.
 All standard chess rules, including check/checkmate detection, are implemented.
-Special rules like castling, en passant, and promotions are also supported (depending on your final implementation).
+Special rules like castling, en passant, and promotions are also supported.

 ## Features